-- 30% of the alternative minimum net income, or - The sum of the following items: - o 20% of the expenses incurred or paid to a related party, or assigned to a home office, if such expenses are not subject to P.R. income or withholding tax in the year in which paid or incurred ("Related Party Expenses"); and - o The amount resulting from multiplying the following tax rates to the value of the purchases of personal property from a related party, or to the personal property transferred from a home office located outside Puerto Rico to a branch engaged in trade or business in Puerto Rico ("Tax on Purchases"):

-- 2% for taxable years commencing before January 1, 2015 - For taxable years commencing after December 31, 2014, the rate will vary in accordance with the gross income derived from a Puerto Rico trade or business, as follows: - o 2.5% if the gross income is \$10 million or more, but less than \$500 million - o 3% if the gross income is \$500 million or more, but less than \$1,500 million - o 3.5% if the gross income is \$1,500 million or more, but less than \$2,000 million - 4.5% if the gross income is \$2,000 million or more, but less than \$2,750 million - o 6.5% if the gross income is \$2,750 million or more - For taxable years commencing before January 1, 2015, the applicable rate will be 1.5% on purchases or transfers of motor vehicles subject to excise taxes under the Code. - For taxable years commencing after December 31, 2014, the applicable rate will be .5% on purchases or transfers of motor vehicles subject to excise taxes under the Code.
+- 30% of the alternative minimum net income, or - the sum of the following items: - 20% of the expenses incurred or paid to a related party, or assigned to a home office, if such expenses are not subject to P.R. income or withholding tax in the year in which paid or incurred ("Related Party Expenses"); and - The amount resulting from multiplying the following tax rates to the value of the purchases of personal property from a related party, or to the personal property transferred from a home office located outside Puerto Rico to a branch engaged in trade or business in Puerto Rico ("Tax on Purchases"): - 2% for taxable years commencing before January 1, 2015 - For taxable years commencing after December 31, 2014, the rate will vary in accordance with the gross income derived from a Puerto Rico trade or business, as follows: - o 2.5% if the gross income is \$10 million or more, but less than \$500 million - o 3% if the gross income is \$500 million or more, but less than \$1,500 million - o 3.5% if the gross income is \$1,500 million or more, but less than \$2,000 million - o 4.5% if the gross income is \$2,000 million or more, but less than \$2,750 million - o 6.5% if the gross income is \$2,750 million or more - For taxable years commencing before January 1, 2015, the applicable rate will be 1.5% on purchases or transfers of motor vehicles subject to excise taxes under the Code.
+For taxable years commencing after December 31, 2014, the applicable rate will be .5% on such purchases or transfers. - The .5% will still apply on purchases of fuel and fuel related products subject to the fuel excise tax or crude oil tax, and to the purchases of alcoholic beverages.